bradgarropy/bradgarropy.com/content/posts/new-macbook-setup.md

 tags: ["apple", "macbook"]
 ---

 I recently got a new [M1 MacBook Pro][macbook-pro], and I wanted to document exactly how I set it up.
-I not only want to share this with you, but also use it as a reference for me in the future.
+Not only do I want to share this with you, but I also want to use it as a reference for myself in the future.

 ## 🔺 install updates